We love Eat Well for Less on BBC One, which is why we couldn’t be happier about it coming back for its fifth series!

 8. There’s so much more to leftovers than meets the eye

-Most leftovers can be transformed into a completely new meal or if you’ve made too much of your favourite spaghetti Bolognese, there’s no need to bin it.
-Just pop into a Tupperware and store in the fridge to have the next day or freeze and eat within a month – they’ll be no waste here thank you very much.
+Most leftovers can be transformed into a completely new meal, like the chicken slaw salad pictured above.
+Or if you’ve simply made too much of your favourite spaghetti Bolognese, for example, there’s no need to bin it!
+Just pop into a Tupperware container and store in the fridge to have the next day or try some recipes to make in bulk and freeze.
+Also make sure you check the list of things you didn’t know you could freeze – they’ll be no waste here thank you very much.

 9. Compare brand vs supermarket own and you could save